syncfusion-content/maui-toolkit-docs/maui-toolkit/Cartesian-Charts/StackedColumn.md

 NumericalAxis secondaryAxis = new NumericalAxis();
 chart.YAxes.Add(secondaryAxis);

-StackingColumnSeries  series = new  StackingColumnSeries() {
+StackingColumnSeries series1 = new  StackingColumnSeries()
+{
+    ItemsSource = new ViewModel().Data1,
     XBindingPath = "Name",
     YBindingPath = "Value",
-    ItemsSource = new ViewModel().Data,
-    GroupingLabel="GroupOne"
+    GroupingLabel = "GroupOne"
 };
-StackingColumnSeries series1 = new StackingColumnSeries()
+StackingColumnSeries series2 = new StackingColumnSeries()
 {
+    ItemsSource = new ViewModel().Data2,
     XBindingPath = "Name",
     YBindingPath = "Value",
-    ItemsSource = new ViewModel().Data1,
-    GroupingLabel="GroupTwo"
+    GroupingLabel = "GroupTwo"
 };
-StackingColumnSeries series2 = new  StackingColumnSeries()
+StackingColumnSeries series3 = new  StackingColumnSeries()
 {
+    ItemsSource = new ViewModel().Data3,
     XBindingPath = "Name",
     YBindingPath = "Value",
-    ItemsSource = new ViewModel().Data2,
-    GroupingLabel="GroupOne"
+    GroupingLabel = "GroupOne"
 };

-chart.Series.Add(series);
 chart.Series.Add(series1);
 chart.Series.Add(series2);
+chart.Series.Add(series3);
 this.Content = chart;

 {% endhighlight %}

 {% endtabs %}

 ## Appearance customization

-* [Spacing](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.Charts.StackingColumnSeries.html#Syncfusion_Maui_Charts_StackingColumnSeries_Spacing) of the `Double` type is used to change the spacing between two segments.
+* [Spacing](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.Charts.StackingColumnSeries.html#Syncfusion_Maui_Toolkit_Charts_StackingColumnSeries_Spacing) of the `Double` type is used to change the spacing between two segments.
 The default spacing value is 0, ranging from 0 to 1.
-* [Width](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.Charts.StackingColumnSeries.html#Syncfusion_Maui_Charts_StackingColumnSeries_Width) of the `Double` type is used to change the width of the rectangle.
+* [Width](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.Charts.StackingColumnSeries.html#Syncfusion_Maui_Toolkit_Charts_StackingColumnSeries_Width) of the `Double` type is used to change the width of the rectangle.
 The default value of the width is 0.8, and the value ranges from 0 to 1.
-* [CornerRadius](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.Charts.StackingColumnSeries.html#Syncfusion_Maui_Charts_StackingColumnSeries_CornerRadius) of the type `CornerRadius`, indicates the rounded corner for the stacked column.
+* [CornerRadius](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.Charts.StackingColumnSeries.html#Syncfusion_Maui_Toolkit_Charts_StackingColumnSeries_CornerRadius) of the type `CornerRadius`, indicates the rounded corner for the stacked column.
-* [Stroke](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.Charts.StackingColumnSeries.html#Syncfusion_Maui_Charts_StackingColumnSeries_Stroke) of the type `Brush` indicates the brush used to paint the border of the stacked column.
+* [Stroke](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.Charts.StackingSeriesBase.html#Syncfusion_Maui_Toolkit_Charts_StackingSeriesBase_Stroke) of the type `Brush` indicates the brush used to paint the border of the stacked column.
-* [StrokeWidth](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.Charts.XYDataSeries.html#Syncfusion_Maui_Charts_XYDataSeries_StrokeWidth) of the type `Double` indicates the width of the stacked segment.
+* [StrokeWidth](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.Charts.XYDataSeries.html#Syncfusion_Maui_Toolkit_Charts_XYDataSeries_StrokeWidth) of the type `Double` indicates the width of the stacked segment.